-- a) Under 13 Rugby is played between teams of equal numbers of players, containing a maximum of thirteen players from each team on the pitch at any one time. - b) Six of the players on each team will be forwards and form the scrum, with the remaining players forming the back line. - c) Rolling substitutions are permitted and substituted players can return at any time.
-Substitutions can only take place when the ball is dead and always with the referee's permission. - d) Coaches are not permitted on the pitch when the game is in play and the referee is encouraged to advise and guide the teams and players.
+- a) Under 11 Rugby is played between teams of equal numbers of players, containing a maximum of nine players from each team on the pitch at any one time. - b) Rolling substitutions are permitted and substituted players can return at any time.
+Substitutions can only take place when the ball is dead and always with the referee's permission. - c) Coaches are not permitted on the pitch when the game is in play and the referee is encouraged to advise and guide the teams and players.